“If somebody is gracious enough to give me a second chance, I won’t need a third.”

 - Other people in the department put him down in order to appear to agree with his boss, so he felt he had no peer support.

 Jerry asked Kimberly to give him a second chance.
+Here’s how Kimberly handled the situation.

 Kimberly admired Jerry’s initiative in telling her his story.
 She agreed to look at his proposal for completing the department’s major project, a revamp of the internal employee intranet.
-After reviewing his proposal, Kimberly felt he was on the right track so she went to her boss, Larry, and told him she wanted to rehire Jerry on a temporary basis to follow through on the intranet project.
+After reviewing his proposal, Kimberly felt he was on the right track, so she went to her boss, Larry, and told him she wanted to rehire Jerry on a temporary basis to follow through on the intranet project.
 When Jerry completed that project, Kimberly and Larry would meet and reevaluate the situation.
 Larry agreed.

 Kimberly brought Jerry back into the department with little fanfare and no explanation, other than that the team needed his help on this critical project, which was lagging way behind schedule.
-In the meantime, Kimberly expected Jerry to meet with her twice weekly —once for project updates, and once for employee coaching sessions to improving his communication skills and reframing his mindset that “everybody resents me because I’m the boss’s son.”
+In the meantime, Kimberly expected Jerry to meet with her twice weekly —once for project updates, and once for employee coaching sessions to improve his communication skills and reframe his mindset that “everybody resents me because I’m the boss’s son.”

 Kimberly started including Jerry in formal and informal department meetings as part of his employee coaching and having him report to the team on the progress of his project.
-She also paired him up with a couple of new-hires who needed some IT training.
+She also paired him up with a couple of new hires who needed some IT training.
 When the project was complete, they staged a big roll-out announcement, a department party to celebrate, and Kimberly made sure Jerry got a lot of kudos.

 Based on Jerry’s initial success, Kimberly quickly found another project for him to work on and he continued to blossom.
 When the Jennifer returned from her maternity leave, she told Kimberly that she didn’t even recognize Jerry as the same person.
 And she decided to keep him on permanently.